montex/TMDL-Framework/CONTRIBUTING.md

 - By opening an Ecore metamodel with the _Sample Reflective Ecore Model Editor_, and right-clicking on a metaclass you can select `Create Dynamic Instance` to create a new XMI model conforming to that metamodel.

 It is important to note that **you can import plugins in the _runtime workspace_ as well**.
+It is always a good idea to import the plugins with **example** in the name also in the runtime workspace, as they will depend on the other plugins.

 Depending on the plugin you are developing, you may actually need to work in the _runtime workspace_.
 For example, if you are developing a transformation from metamodel A to metamodel B, you need the that plugin(s) that include the metamodels A and B are installed.